 For your convenience, Amazon Affiliate links have been added to this post.

-You’ll need only a few basic supplies to make a button snake:
+Supplies needed to make a button snake:

-To make your button snake:
+How to make a button snake:

 Just look at the concentration!